 Wyatt began research with us while a graduate student and then worked as a research assistant with our Chicago area plot studies.
 He specializes in our local Russula (a thankless job), boletes (also challenging), puffballs, Crepidotus, as well as Xylaria and others.

 Wyatt works with Dr. Peter Avis and Gayle Tonkovich on the Northwest Indiana Restoration Monitoring Inventory.
-Wyatt has been barcoding the macrofungi in the Field Museum herbarium as part of a nationwide herbarium project to put the macrofungus collections online.
-He is now continuing this work with the microfungi.
+Wyatt has been barcoding specimens as part of the nationwide herbarium project to put collections online.
+For 2016 to 2018 he continues extensive databasing and processing of the lichens and macrofungi in the herbarium.

 Volunteers and unpaid interns